monarchwadia/conways-game-engine/changeblog/2020-04-25-adding-ts-and-jest.md

 Finally, I'm done with building unit testing and converting the project to typescript.
 Now, I can focus on building a browser-based project.

-As you know, browsers don't support Typescript out of the box, so we have to compile our project down into a format that can be ingested by other projects.
+As you know, browsers don't support Typescript out of the box, so I have to compile our project down into a format that can be ingested by other projects.

-# Phase 3a - Creating the build step
+## Phase 3a - Creating the build step

 I actually hadn't built the project at all yet.
 I was just running off Jest.
 It's now finally time to create a build step.